Session Replay

 2. To narrow the list by date, click the calendar icon just above the list and select the starting and ending dates you'd like to use.
 You can also use a preset timeframe—seven days, 30 days, 60 days, or 90 days—by clicking on the appropriate button.

-Filtered results by date or timeframe will be based on the project's timezone.
+Filtered results by date or time frame match the project's timezone.

 1. To narrow the list with a filter, click + Add Filter.
 You can filter by cohorts, events, event properties, user properties, and session duration.
 You can also use multiple filters to further narrow your list.

-Once you've made your selection, the list of available replays will be limited to either those replays that took place within your selected timeframe, or those replays that meet your filter specifications.
-Your search results will generate a unique URL that can be shared with your team.
+Once you make your selection, view replays that took place within the selected time frame, or replays that meet your filter specifications.
+Your search results generate a unique URL that you can share with your team.

 Add a replay to a dashboard or notebook